Jegamohan/digiHaulEx/5._ds_digiHaul/README.md

 Additionally, analyzing these trends could help identify specific periods or months where on-time delivery rates fluctuate, enabling us to implement targeted strategies for improvement.

-Model Performance and Future Enhancements
+#Model Performance and Future Enhancements

 My classification model is achieving an accuracy of about 70% with the current sets of data that I have.
-While that’s a good start, I believe there’s more data we can add to improve the accuracy.
+While that’s a good start, I believe there’s more data I can add to improve the accuracy.

 ##Data Sources to Consider